ProfJordan/code-snippets-for-students/sorting-algorithms/readme.md

 #### TimSort

 TimSort is a hybrid stable sorting algorithm, derived from merge sort and insertion sort, designed to perform well on many kinds of real-world data.
 It was implemented in 2002 by Tim Peters for the Python programming language.
 The algorithm finds subsequences of the data that are already ordered (run) and uses them to sort the remainder more efficiently.

-#### Gnome Sort

-Gnome Sort, also called Stupid sort, is simple to understand and can be seen as a variant of insertion sort in which moving an element to its proper place is accomplished by a series of swaps, as in bubble sort.

 ----